Tranquil thoughts can be helpful in giving you more peace in life. I try to have a consistent thought pattern to help maintain peace in life.

 But thinking “I know who I am.” doesn’t require you to know everything about yourself.
 You can say that in your mind and still be honest in that thinking because everybody knows something about themselves.

 When you have that thought in mind, it helps to erase the self-doubt you might have from what other people have said about who you are.
 I’ve had people say a lot of words to describe me that I would sometimes accept as true, which used to make me feel less peaceful inside.

 But as you get older and have a better understanding of what traits you feel are a part of who you are, other people’s opinions of you don’t have as much power as they used to.
 As a result, your peace is less affected.

 12. “Focus on your breath.”

-I’ve focused on this thought more often recently as a part of practicing mindfulness and meditation.
+This one of the tranquil thoughts I’ve focused on more recently as a part of practicing mindfulness and meditation.
 When you get in the practice of focusing on your breath, it’s like an anchor that keeps a ship steady in the midst of a storm.

 Telling yourself, “focus on your breath”, is a way of reminding yourself to rest and be calm.
 Giving yourself a feeling of stillness through thinking of your breath can help you have a sense of peacefulness.

 Everything outside of you might be out of control, but you can still keep your control on the inside as you slowly breathe in and out.